paulettepaillette/lab-react-ironcontacts/README.md

 Let's take a look at the starter code.

 There is a JSON file with the producer contacts, named `contacts.json`.
+Import it and **create an array of the 5 first contacts** to use as your initial state.

-Import it and display only the 5 first contacts in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.
+Display that array of 5 contacts in a `<table>` and display the `picture`, `name`, and `popularity` of each contact.

-To import it, in the `src/index.js`, you can simply write:
+To import `contacts.json` in `src/App.js`, you can simply write:
 ```js
 import contacts from './contacts.json'
 ```